mmu-webdesign/Level4-web-term-1/HTML/html02/07-entity.md

 ### Things to note about HTML Comments

-- Whist the content inside a `comment` is not displayed in the browser, it is not hidden.
+- Whilst the content inside a `comment` is not displayed in the browser, it is not hidden.
 Anyone can `View Source` of a page and see what's hidden there.

 - Comments can be used to temporarily hide a piece or section of code.
 This can be useful during development.